h8r-dev/heighliner-website/blog/2022-05-23-heighliner-bring-stack-as-code-exp-to-dev/index.md

 ## The Cloud Trends

-Today the cloud brings us to a new era:
+Today the cloud takes us to a new era:
 With an increasing number of cloud infrastructure services, a dedicated team of developers can ship a compelling product in almost any industry within weeks.
 The cloud has become something like water and electricity for the entire human society.
-We have witnessed the rapid growth of the cloud when COVID hit the world.
+We have witnessed the rapid growth of the cloud especially when COVID hit the world.

 Along with it comes the fast-growing cloud native community.
-Cloud native technologies are changing the way developers use cloud services via open source standards.
+Cloud native technologies are changing the way developers use cloud services via open standards.
-In this way, developers can build their apps across clouds without being locked into specific vendors.
+In this way, developers can build their apps across clouds without locking into specific vendors.
-Since its inception, CNCF (Cloud Native Computing Foundation) has incubated hundreds of projects including Kubernetes.
+Since Kubernetes donation as the first project, CNCF (Cloud Native Computing Foundation) has been cradling and growing hundreds of projects as a neutral foundation.
-It is still evolving fast and providing developers with more projects and standard interfaces to use the cloud.
+It is still evolving fast and providing developers with more standard interfaces to use the cloud.
-By now, being cloud native not only means adopting Kubernetes, but also building the best practices for the entire software development lifecycle.
+By now, cloud native means not only adopting Kubernetes, but also building best practices for the entire software development lifecycle.
-Here we are listing some of the latest cloud native trends:
+Here we are listing some of the latest trends:

 - **DevSecOps**:
-    Securing your cloud infrastructure will continue to be the primary focus of IT management and software engineering teams.
+    It continues to be the primary focus of IT management and software engineering teams to secure the cloud infrastructure.
-    As the software supply chain and privacy policies matures, security and conformance requirements will need to be validated in every step of software delivery and maintenance.
+    As software supply chain grows and privacy policies improves, there will be security and conformance validation in every step of software delivery and maintenance.
 - **Cloud IDE**:
-    Developers are often trapped by not enough hardware resources of their laptops, inconsistency between development and production environments, and complexity of microservice dependencies.
+    Developers are often limited by hardware resources of local laptops, inconsistency between development and production environments, and complication of microservice dependencies.
     Nonetheless, projects like [Nocalhost](https://nocalhost.dev) are trying to make it easier for developers to put their development environments on the cloud.
-It is closer to their production environments.
-It is also easier to setup since all they need is an IDE in local, and achieves convenient collaborative development.
+    It reduces the learning curse a lot since setup is easy -- all they need is an IDE.
+    This also makes it easier to reproduce and share production environment (e.g. collabration on the same environment).
 - **Observability**:
     It is becoming more and more standardized to collect logs and metrics as the adoption of [OpenTelemetry](https://opentelemetry.io) increases.
     This has improved the development of digital transparency of cloud apps.